braincomputingsantosh/hrv-unity-plugin/README.md

 Note: You still need the HypeRate app (regardless if you are using the iOS / Android / WearOS / WatchOS version) since the Unity plugin uses our Websocket API and DOES NOT use bluetooth for that.
 And you need an API token before you can access the Websocket API via the Unity plugin.
 You can request your own here at https://www.hyperate.io/api-free-request
-What version of Unity are you using: Unity Hub 3.4.1
+What version of Unity are you using: Unity Hub 3.4.1 **Important Note**
+With this approach, you can only get BPM for the heart rate, you cannot get Heart Rate Variability (HRV) or Inter-beat Interval (IBI) data for Research Development

 Links: